willyjlee/Locare/README.md

 * Register new username for device that first runs app.

 ## Development
-* Android app sends JSON to remote server
+* Android app sends JSON to remote Linode server
 * PHP on server operates on MySQL database.